Willamette Shore Trolley: 2009 to present

 The line reopened for public rides on August 16, 2014, using car 514.
 Because of major construction affecting the rail line where it passes through the site of construction of a new Sellwood Bridge (among other issues), it was known that Willamette Shore Trolley service would not be able to run through to Portland for quite some time, until 2016 or 2017.
 When reopened in 2014, it was running only between Lake Oswego and Riverwood, but one year later, on August 8, 2015, service was extended north to Powers Marine Park (just south of the Sellwood Bridge).
 This increased the length of line in use to around 3 mi.
 The 2016 season began on May 28.

 The 2017 season began on May 27, with the service's northern terminus still temporarily being at Powers Marine Park, but with the track in the area around the Sellwood Bridge having been reinstated and test runs made.
 On July 21, 2017, the service was reextended to its pre-2011 Portland terminus, at Bancroft Street, which is one block from the South Waterfront terminus of the Portland Streetcar's NS Line.

 Car 513 was restored to operating condition, and it entered service on the WST in 2018, on May 26.
 Prior to this, its last operation with passengers had been on the Portland Streetcar line, more than 12 years earlier.

 Because of the COVID-19 pandemic, service was suspended for the 2020 season and remained suspended in spring 2021, but the line reopened for service on July 3, 2021.
 Operation is temporarily limited to the southern portion of the line.
-The 2022 season began on May 28, and service is still limited to the southern section of the line, because of the need for trestle repairs.

-Battery power
+The same limitation extended to the 2022 season, because of the need for trestle repairs, and the 2023 season, which began on the Saturday of Memorial Day weekend.
+Trestle repair work was expected to begin in 2023.
+After trestle repair was completed, most of the line's northern half reopened again in fall 2024, after the end of the regular season but in time to allow the annual Christmastime runs to cover almost the entire line, as far north as Boundary Street (for the first time since 2019), with the half-mile-long last section to Bancroft Street reopening at the beginning of the 2025 season, in May.